nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/03 - Week 3 - Input.md

 1. [Smoothing Movement](#smoothing-movement)
 1. [Friction](#friction)

+# Week 3 - Making Stuff Move When Players Want It To.
+3 items form the basis of this week's lesson.
+THey all surround the idea of allowing users to actually interact with your system.
+1. More uses for IF Statements.
+1. Using the pre-defined buttons to allow users to interact with your program.
+1. Friction and uses for the _update function.

 From last week, we did something with a ball.
 It looked a little like this:
 ```
 -- Where does the ball begin?